 Blocks of flats in England and Wales are owned by a freeholder who has overall responsibility for the building and communal areas, while individual private flats are owned by leaseholders.
 In many cases, blocks of flats are managed by a property management company or a residents' management committee on behalf of the freeholder.

-If you are thinking about energy improvements in a flat or across a block of flats, carefully read the lease for each flat concerned.
+If you are thinking about making energy improvements in a flat or across a block of flats, carefully read the lease for each flat concerned.
 Leases make up the local law for your block of flats and can vary between flats in the same building.
 Leases determine what parts of the building belong to individual flats and what to the freeholder, and what permission flat owners need to get from freeholders before they make different improvements.

 If you want fixed improvements, such as insulation, windows, solar panels or a more efficient heating system, you will have to ask your social housing provider.
 Try and get other residents in your building on board and engage with the housing provider's sustainability and asset management teams.

-Generally, if you want fixed improvements such as insulation, windows, solar panels or a more energy efficient heating system you will have to ask your landlord, and bear in mind they will usually then need to seek permission from the freeholder of the block.
+Generally, if you want fixed improvements, such as insulation, windows, solar panels or a more efficient heating system, you will have to ask your landlord, and bear in mind they may need to seek permission from the freeholder, if they do not own the freehold themselves.
 However, if you are willing to pay for energy efficiency improvements yourself, you do have some additional rights under the 2011 Energy Act - please see box below.

 If you own a flat, either as an owner occupier or private landlord, your ability to make different improvements inside your flat will depend on the terms of your lease.
 You must check the terms: leases can vary even within the same building.
 The lease will determine what belongs to you, e.g. you might own the glass inside your windows but not the window frame, and determine whether, for example, you can make structural improvements inside your flat.
 Usually there is a need to seek your freeholder's consent for most improvements inside the flat and you may have to pay an administrative fee for the freeholder to give their consent.